legend-exp/MJDSigGen.jl/docs/src/index.md

 julia> setup = SigGenSetup("examples/config/example.config");
 ```

-To simulate a signal produced by a drifting charge cluster starting at `(10, 10, 10)`, do:
+To simulate a signal produced by a drifting charge cluster starting at `(10, 10, 10)` (x, y, z), do:

 ```julia
 julia> get_signal!(setup, (10, 10, 10))